Zeegomo/enigma-sim/README.md

-# enigma-sim and the power of HashTables
+# enigma-sim and the power of hashtables
-simulate and decrypt enigma cipher (commercial version)
+Back in 2015